willpoint/mongopack/README.md

 ## Description
-  Toolbox to for mongodb backup and restore.
-Makes import and export to and from file smooth.
+  Toolbox for mongodb backup and restore.
+Makes import and export to and from files seamless.
   Supports imports from json|tsv|csv and export to csv|json.

 ### Export API: